BRYN4444/HitmanRoulette/README.md

 * **HITMAN:**
   * **Holiday Hoarders:**
     * **Photo Objectives:** 9 added.
 (Been very IRL busy, but wanted to get these out before Christmas.)

----

-**December 16, 2021**
-* **Roulette:**
-  * **Resolution/Zoom Warning:** Changes have been made to the phrasing and implementation of this warning.
-It will no longer block access to the Roulette outright.
-Instead, the warning will display at the top of the page and can be closed out of.